Global Performance Guarantees for Localized Model Predictive Control: SIMULATIONS

 \textit{Note on MATLAB implementation}: When implementing subroutine \ref{alg:construct_local_matrix} in MATLAB, use of the backslash operator (i.e. \texttt{H\textbackslash k}) is faster than the standard pseudoinverse function (i.e. \texttt{pinv(H)*k}).
 The backslash operator also produces $J_i$ matrices that are as sparse as possible, which facilitates faster subsequent computations.

-\subsection{System and parameters}
+\subsection{SYSTEM AND PARAMETERS}

 We start with a two-dimensional $n$ by $n$ square mesh.
-Every pair of neighboring nodes have a 40\% probability to be connected by an edge -- the expected number of edges is $0.8 \times n \times (n-1)$.
-We consider only fully connected graphs.
+Every pair of neighboring nodes have a 40\% probability to be connected by an edge.
+The expected number of edges is $0.8 \times n \times (n-1)$.
+We consider only connected graphs\footnote{Disconnected system graphs imply some amount of dynamical decoupling, which makes distributed control easier than the connected case.
+We consider only the harder case in simulations --- naturally, our method will do just as well on the easier case.}.
+An example is given in Fig. \ref{fig:grid_topology}.
+The underlying assumption of this random procedure is that each node has some physical location, and edges are only formed between nodes that are physically nearby --- many other real-world systems (e.g. transport systems, water canals) exhibit similar connectivity and sparsity patterns.
 Each node $i$ represents a two-state subsystem of linearized and discretized swing equations

 where $[\theta]_i$, $[\omega]_i$, and $[u]_i$ are the phase angle deviation, frequency deviation, and control action of the controllable load of bus $i$.
 Parameters are $m_i^{-1}$ (inertia), $d_i$ (damping), and $k_{ij}$ (coupling); they are randomly drawn from uniform distributions over $[0, 2]$, $[1, 1.5]$ and $[0.5, 1]$ respectively.
 Self term $k_i$ is defined as $k_i := \sum_{j \in \Ncal_1(i)} k_{ij}$.
 Discretization step size $\Delta t$ is $0.2$.